-- Professor of Reproductive Medicine and Head of School of Clinical Sciences at the University of Edinburgh
+- Professor of Reproductive Medicine and Head of Deanery of Clinical Sciences at the University of Edinburgh, United Kingdom

-- Clinical Consultant in Obstetrics and Gynaecology at the Royal Infirmary, Edinburgh
+- Clinical Consultant in Obstetrics and Gynaecology at the Royal Infirmary, Edinburgh, United Kingdom

 Professor Critchley is a medical graduate from University of Manchester and undertook Postgraduate clinical training in Obstetrics and Gynaecology in Manchester and Edinburgh.
 Her research training was with Professor David Baird in Edinburgh; Professor David Anderson in Manchester; and Professor David Healy in Melbourne, Australia.

-Professor Critchley was appointed to the Board of the World Endometriosis Society in September 2011, and has been a WES Ambassador since May 2017, when she stepped down from the board.
+Professor Critchley served on the Board of the World Endometriosis Society from 2011-2017, and became a WES Ambassador in May 2017.